inferno-framework/inferno-framework.github.io/docs/writing-tests/index.md

 end
 ```

-We can take it a step further and move the tests into their own files
+We can take it a step further and move the tests into their own files.
+This is often
+beneficial because it encourages decoupling tests from each other, and allows for more
+dynamic test group composition.

 ```ruby
 # File: lib/us_core_test_kit/us_core_patient_read_test.rb